plexinc/pms-docker/README.md

 Similar to `Host Networking` above with these changes:

 - The network has been changed to `physical` which is the name of the `macvlan` network (yours is likely to be different).
 - The `--ip` parameter has been added to specify the IP address of the container.
-This parameter is optional since the network may specify IPs to use but this paramater overrides those settings.
+This parameter is optional since the network may specify IPs to use but this parameter overrides those settings.
 - The `-h <HOSTNAME>` has been added since this networking type doesn't use the hostname of the host.

 ### Bridge Networking